Ka-Zar (Kevin Plunder): Fictional character biography

 In the meantime, between domestic concerns and globe trotting adventures, Ka-Zar would continue his work as an Agent of Wakanda.
 Working as a temporal explorer sent back to the distant past of the newly-formed Earth on an observation mission regarding its primordial defenders wellbeing on T'Challa's behalf.
 After an encounter with the ancient ancestors of Earth's Mightiest, during a battle with Kid Thanos of Titan, a rival time traveler, Ka-Zar's attempted return to his own time is waylaid by the Iron Inquisitor on orders from Mephisto.
 Finding himself stranded in an alien timeline on a world soon to be consumed by its still living iteration of Galactus, Ka-Zar poises himself for the fight of his life.
 He soon becomes Galactus' new herald in exchange for maneuvering this new handler into getting back to his home reality to warn the Avengers of the threat posed to their universe.
 Now backed by the Power Cosmic, the Savage Herald seeks out viable and uninhabited planets for Galactus to feed upon whilst navigating time and space to make his way home.

-Ka-Zar is brought to the God Quarry by Avenger Prime and has brought along the alternate Galactus.
-When Galactus asks his Herald on a planet to feed off of, Ka-Zar directs him to the remains of Doom the Living Planet.

 Powers and abilities

 Kevin Plunder is an athletic man with no superhuman powers.
 He utilizes a unique style of hand-to-hand combat shaped by years of surviving in the Savage Land.
 He has developed great skills in hunting, trapping, fishing, foraging, and general survival in the wild.
 He carries a 12 in Bowie knife, and occasionally uses a sling, bow and arrow, and other primitive weapons.
 He can also communicate with some animals.
 It was revealed in Astonishing Tales #11, scripted by Roy Thomas, that Ka-Zar's and Zabu's physical abilities had been enhanced by passing through some mysterious mist.
 The mists later endowed other characters (Maa-Gor and El Tigre) with superhuman abilities.

-After being healed by the same waters used to resurrect Shanna the She-Devil, Ka-Zar is tied into the life force of the Savage Land.
+After being healed by the same waters used to resurrect Shanna the She-Devil, Ka-Zar became tied to the life force of the Savage Land.
 He now boasts an even greater extrasensory connection with the primeval realm he calls home, Ka-Zar's senses having been expanded to the point he can literally share sensations with the Savage Land and its faunal denizens.
 He can even emit destructive energy pulses or mimic the strengths and abilities of the creature living within it.

 When stranded on a parallel world in the distant past, Ka-Zar became a herald of that reality's iteration of the World Eater; being imbued with the space titan's Power Cosmic granted him all the myriad faculties that comes with such a position of power.